Infinite Search

 Infinite Search is the debut album by Czech jazz bassist Miroslav Vitouš.
-It was released in 1970 by Embryo Records.
+It was released in 1970, on Embryo Records.
 The same album has been released under three different titles.
-The second is Mountain in the Clouds a later remixed and enhanced version of the same recordings (1972 US edition:Atlantic SD 1622 and 1972 German edition: Atlantic ATL 50 406), featuring one extra track "Cérečka", and the third title is The Bass (1972 German edition: Hörzu Black Label SD 1622) still also with the bonus track "Cérečka".
+The second release is Mountain in the Clouds, a remixed and enhanced version of the same recordings (1972 US edition: Atlantic SD 1622 and 1972 German edition: Atlantic ATL 50 406), featuring one extra track, "Cérečka."
+The third is The Bass (1972 German edition: Hörzu Black Label SD 1622), also with the bonus track "Cérečka".